krogerco/Cache-Android/README.md

 ### Snapshot Persistent Cache
 The library provides an implementation of `SnapshotPersistentCache` that saves to a file.
 This can be used independently from the `MemoryCacheManager` if needed.
 Writing and reading to the file is not thread safe so if multiple threads use the same `SnapshotPersistentCache` make sure the access is synchronized.
 On Android the file is saved to the application's cache directory when using the Android builder factory function `SnapshotFileCacheBuilder.from(...)`.

+Each serialization implementation provides tooling to save data to a file, via the `CacheSerializer` interface

+#### KotlinX Serialization
-The builder factory function saves data to the file using a `StringFormat` from `kotlinx.serialization` defaulting to `Json`.
+Saves data to the file using a `StringFormat` from `kotlinx.serialization` defaulting to `Json`.
 A builder factory function overload is provided so a custom serialization strategy can be used.
-All that is required is a function with the signature `(ByteArray) -> T?` to read data from the file and a corresponding function with the signature `(T?) -> ByteArray` to write data to the file.
+All that is required is

 > **Note**: Only one `SnapshotPersistentCache` should exist at a time that references any given file.